rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 that fit your specifications in *Cargo.toml*.
 If that works, Cargo will write those versions to the *Cargo.lock* file.

-But by default, Cargo will only look for versions larger than `0.3.0` and smaller than `0.4.0`.
+But by default, Cargo will only look for versions greater than `0.3.0` and less than `0.4.0`.
 If the `rand` crate has released two new versions, `0.3.15` and `0.4.0`, you would see the following if you ran `cargo update`:

 ```text
 $ cargo update